PHorg Logo

 PHRSCC Corner Cover 1896

-... and an eventual visit by President McKinley to the Palace in 1901 (below).
+... and an eventual visit by President McKinley to The Palace in 1901 (below).

 PH w/WM C